jodranata/ts_moviedb/README.md

-## React-typescript template
+## Typescript moviedb App

-Bundled using webpack, with typescript-eslint as linters
+A moviedb app created with react and typescript